 General Schedule and Work Hours

-Construction began in January and will take a year to complete.
+Construction began in January 2022 and will take a year and a half to complete.
 Work at each location will be done in phases, with periods of inactivity between each phase.
-Work at each location is expected to take between one and three weeks, including up to three nights to complete the Cured-in-Place-Pipe Lining (CIPP) work.
-This does not include the Pre-Construction Activities necessary to prepare for construction at each location.
+Work at each location is expected to take between one and three weeks.

 The City’s Noise Office granted Environmental Services a noise variance to allow a combination of daytime and nighttime work hours: